 PE Sports Premium

-For the financial year 2020 - 2021 PE and Sports Premium funding was allocated to years 1 to 6 to promote improvements in PE and sport in primary schools.
+For the financial year 2021 – 2022, PE and Sports Premium funding was allocated across years 1 to 6 to promote improvements in PE and sport in primary schools.
 Our focus, as a school, was to reflect on the impact of Covid on our pupils and identify ways to develop our in-school provision as well as broadening opportunities through off-site trips and sessions.

-in addition to the targeted funding the school has further developed PE and Sport through the following activities which have been funded from the school's budget or from additional funding:
+Furthermore, to compliment the targeted funding the school has further developed PE and Sport through the following activities which have been funded from the school's budget or from additional funding:

 - Continuing to fund a PE Specialist to develop the school's approach to PE and sport.

-- Pupils having access to a wider range of PE and Sports activities during the school day through the new equipment purchased or sessions provided
+- Our pupils have access to a wider range of PE and Sports activities during the school day through the new equipment purchased or sessions provided

 - Extra-curricular provision and lunchtime sessions allow all pupils the opportunity to partake in more PE and Sports opportunities